StockNews.com Begins Coverage on OncoCyte (NASDAQ:OCX)

-StockNews.com began coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a report released on Thursday.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a report published on Sunday morning.
+The firm issued a sell rating on the stock.

-Separately, Needham & Company LLC dropped their target price on shares of OncoCyte from $1.40 to $0.45 and set a buy rating for the company in a research report on Tuesday, April 4th.
+Separately, Needham & Company LLC dropped their target price on shares of OncoCyte from $1.40 to $0.45 and set a buy rating on the stock in a report on Tuesday, April 4th.

 Insider Activity

-In other news, major shareholder Pura Vida Investments, Llc bought 663,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 5th.
-The shares were bought at an average cost of $0.30 per share, for a total transaction of $198,900.00.
-Following the completion of the transaction, the insider now owns 8,090,202 shares of the company’s stock, valued at $2,427,060.60.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In related news, major shareholder Broadwood Partners, L.P. bought 26,827,638 shares of the company’s stock in a transaction on Monday, April 3rd.
-The shares were acquired at an average cost of $0.30 per share, for a total transaction of $8,048,291.40.
-Following the purchase, the insider now directly owns 50,181,335 shares of the company’s stock, valued at $15,054,400.50.
-The purchase was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, major shareholder Pura Vida Investments, Llc bought 663,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 5th.
+In related news, major shareholder Broadwood Partners, L.P. bought 26,827,638 shares of the company’s stock in a transaction dated Monday, April 3rd.
+The stock was purchased at an average price of $0.30 per share, with a total value of $8,048,291.40.
+Following the completion of the acquisition, the insider now owns 50,181,335 shares of the company’s stock, valued at $15,054,400.50.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+In other news, major shareholder Pura Vida Investments, Llc purchased 663,000 shares of the business’s stock in a transaction dated Wednesday, April 5th.
 The shares were purchased at an average cost of $0.30 per share, with a total value of $198,900.00.
-Following the transaction, the insider now directly owns 8,090,202 shares of the company’s stock, valued at $2,427,060.60.
+Following the completion of the purchase, the insider now owns 8,090,202 shares of the company’s stock, valued at approximately $2,427,060.60.
+The purchase was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, major shareholder Broadwood Partners, L.P. purchased 26,827,638 shares of OncoCyte stock in a transaction dated Monday, April 3rd.
+The shares were purchased at an average price of $0.30 per share, for a total transaction of $8,048,291.40.
+Following the completion of the acquisition, the insider now owns 50,181,335 shares of the company’s stock, valued at approximately $15,054,400.50.
 The disclosure for this purchase can be found here.
-Insiders own 6.65% of the company’s stock.
+Corporate insiders own 6.65% of the company’s stock.

 Institutional Trading of OncoCyte

-A number of hedge funds have recently added to or reduced their stakes in the company.
-Vanguard Group Inc. lifted its position in OncoCyte by 2.3% during the first quarter.
-Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock worth $5,940,000 after buying an additional 90,534 shares in the last quarter.
-Defender Capital LLC. increased its holdings in OncoCyte by 4.0% in the first quarter.
-Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after buying an additional 90,500 shares during the last quarter.
-Millennium Management LLC purchased a new position in OncoCyte in the second quarter valued at approximately $896,000.
-Goldman Sachs Group Inc. grew its holdings in shares of OncoCyte by 17.8% during the second quarter.
-Goldman Sachs Group Inc. now owns 541,983 shares of the company’s stock worth $487,000 after purchasing an additional 81,979 shares during the last quarter.
-Finally, LPL Financial LLC grew its holdings in shares of OncoCyte by 58.1% during the second quarter.
-LPL Financial LLC now owns 108,816 shares of the company’s stock worth $98,000 after purchasing an additional 40,000 shares during the last quarter.
-81.20% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors have recently modified their holdings of the business.
+Millennium Management LLC bought a new position in shares of OncoCyte in the 2nd quarter worth about $896,000.
+Vanguard Group Inc. lifted its stake in OncoCyte by 2.3% in the first quarter.
+Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock valued at $5,940,000 after buying an additional 90,534 shares during the period.
+Defender Capital LLC. boosted its holdings in shares of OncoCyte by 4.0% during the 1st quarter.
+Defender Capital LLC. now owns 2,363,430 shares of the company’s stock worth $838,000 after buying an additional 90,500 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in shares of OncoCyte by 17.8% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 541,983 shares of the company’s stock worth $487,000 after buying an additional 81,979 shares during the period.
+Finally, Balyasny Asset Management LLC increased its stake in shares of OncoCyte by 389.9% in the 3rd quarter.
+Balyasny Asset Management LLC now owns 52,887 shares of the company’s stock valued at $39,000 after acquiring an additional 42,091 shares in the last quarter.
+Institutional investors own 81.20% of the company’s stock.

 OncoCyte Company Profile